RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Release Notes/What's New v1.10.0.md

 ## Updated to .NET 10

+Diffusion Toolkit is now compiled with .NET 10

 Download and install the [.NET Desktop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/10.0)

 ## (Experimental) Video Support

 This version adds support for indexing and previewing videos.

-The ".mp4" extension has been added to Settings > General > File Extensions.
+The ".mp4" extension will be added to Settings > General > File Extensions.
+You can Rescan any folders containing images.
+Any new scans should include MP4 files.

 A new setting has been added: Settings > Video > Loop Video